-We also have pharmacists specializing in drug information, nutrition support, investigational drug service and informatics.
+We also have pharmacists specializing in drug information, medication safety, policy, and compliance, nutrition support, investigational drug service and informatics.

 The Northwestern Memorial Hospital PGY1 Pharmacy Practice Residency is ASHP-accredited, and offers 10 traditional PGY1 practice resident spots every year.
-NMH also offers a non-traditional PGY1 Pharmacy Practice Residency Program, to be completed over the span of two years.
+NMH also offers a non-traditional PGY1 Pharmacy Practice Residency Program, which is completed over the span of two years.

 Pharmacy practice residency graduates will: